-- 2. The full amount of each member's required contributions paid by Southern Oregon University to PERS on behalf of members shall be considered as "salary" within the meaning of ORS 238.005(26) for the purpose of computing "final average salary" within the meaning of ORS 238.005(9), but shall not be considered "salary" for the purposes of determining the amount of required employee contributions. - 3.
-Effective January 1, 2004, in lieu of paying the 6% employee contribution to PERS, Southern Oregon University will pay the 6% employee contribution for PERS members to the Individual Account Program (IAP) established under ORS 238A.300 and ORS 238A.305. - 4.
+- 1. Southern Oregon University shall contribute to the Public Employee Retirement System consistent with the provisions of ORS 238 and 238A, et. seq, or the Optional Retirement Plan consistent with the provisions of ORS 243.815, et. seq. - 2.
+Effective January 1, 2004, in lieu of paying the 6% employee contribution to PERS, Southern Oregon University will pay the 6% employee contribution for PERS members to the Individual Account Program (IAP) established under ORS 238A.300 and ORS 238A.305. - 3.
 If for any reason the 6% payment by Southern Oregon University described above is declared invalid or is otherwise eliminated, then effective on the date of its invalidation or elimination, a corresponding general salary increase of 6% shall be paid to eligible bargaining unit members.
-In such case, members' 6% contributions shall be deducted for payment to the applicable IAP employee accounts and shall be treated as "pre-tax" contributions pursuant to Internal Revenue Code Section 414(h)(2). - 5.
-Bargaining unit employee hired on or after July 1, 2014, and who have never worked for another Oregon PERS employer, are considered a PERS/OPSRP or ORP Tier Four employee.
+In such case, members'

+6% contributions shall be deducted for payment to the applicable IAP employee accounts consistent with IRS regulations.